 I was a big fan of the Amrut Cask Strength we tried a few years ago (which we got from the UK), glad to see it get distribution in the US.
 I don't really get sherry in this like the others as much as I just get Amrut.
 Its got its own distinct profile which I think dominates.

 Bright and strong, Sherry influence is subtle.
 Metallic note, long on cinnamon and graham crackers.
-Nice vanilla nougat.
+Nice vanilla nougat with a oily note.
 Runs hot, but it is a good kind of hot.
 Really nice and flavorful - solid good whiskey can't wait to try more from this distillery. [batch no. 4, March 2011]